nrfconnect/sdk-nrf/doc/nrf/drivers/entropy_cc310.rst

 When used with nRF52840, the CC310 entropy driver gathers entropy by using the CC310 hardware through the :ref:`nrf_cc3xx_platform_readme`.
 When used with nRF5340 or nRF9160, the driver behavior depends on whether it is used in an application with or without Cortex-M Security Extensions (CMSE):

-* In an application without CMSE, or when the :ref:`lib_spm` is not used, the CC310 entropy driver gathers entropy by using the CC310 hardware through the :ref:`nrf_cc3xx_platform_readme`.
+* In an application without CMSE the CC310 entropy driver gathers entropy by using the CC310 hardware through the :ref:`nrf_cc3xx_platform_readme`.
-* In an application with CMSE, the driver gathers entropy through the :ref:`lib_secure_services` library.
+* In an application with CMSE, the driver gathers entropy through the PSA Crypto APIs exposed by :ref:`Trusted Firmware-M (TF-M) <ug_tfm>`.

 For more details on CMSE, see :ref:`app_boards_spe_nspe`.